joliss/techblog/drafts/2012-10-01-emberjs-retrospective.markdown

 So in a typical scenario, you'll have to get all the Rails developers on your team up and running with Ember.

-I've found the following strategies useful for this:
+As the resident Ember person, I've found the following strategies useful for
+this:

 * Go ahead and set up an application skeleton with Ember, so developers can look at existing code.